 Currently a practicing neurologist at St Vincent’s Hospital, Professor Horne has also had a profound impact as an educator.
 Of his 25 PhD students, only seven are not yet professors, and five of his 20 post-doctorate students and the 20 registrars he has trained and mentored, are now leaders as well.

 Presenting the prize on behalf of the Foundation Professor David Nisbet, one of Professor Horne’s former students, said that his most profound memory of his teacher and mentor was that he always made time for students and listened and cared, a fact confirmed by many including his now adult children.
 While Professor Horne’s many collaborators admire him for his innovative approach and brilliance, many emphasized his humility and selflessness, rare qualities indeed.

-The Bethlehem Griffiths Research Foundation awards this medal and a $5,000 gift for an outstanding contribution to clinical research in progressive neurological disorders, stroke or palliative care.
-Past winners have included the cream of Australia’s research community such as Professor Ian Maddocks, Professor Claude Bernard, Professor Frederick Mendelsohn, Professor Colin Masters, Professor Geoffrey Donnan, Professor Sam Berkovic, Professor Philip Beart, Professor Stephen Davis, Professor Linda Kristjanson, Professor Trevor Kilpatrick, Professor Ingrid Scheffer, Professor Kathryn North, Professor Roberto Cappai and Professor Terence O’Brien.
+The BGRF awards this medal and a $5,000 gift for an outstanding contribution to clinical research in progressive neurological disorders, stroke or palliative care.
+Past winners have included the cream of Australia’s research community such as Professor Ian Maddocks, Professor Claude Bernard, Professor Frederick Mendelsohn, Professor Colin Masters, Professor Geoffrey Donnan, Professor Sam Berkovic, Professor Philip Beart, Professor Stephen Davis, Professor Linda Kristjanson, Professor Trevor Kilpatrick, Professor Ingrid Scheffer, Professor Kathryn North, Professor Roberto Cappai, Professor Terence O’Brien and Professor Frank Vadja.